-Low level concerns should be reported to deputy head teacher at the nursery school who wil discuss with the Executive Head teacher.
+Low level concerns should be reported to the deputy headteachers.

 All low-level concerns should be recorded in writing.
 The record should include details of the concern, the context in which the concern arose, and action taken.
 The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible.
-These records will be kept securely by the Deputy Head.
+These records will be kept in a locked cabinet alongside HR records.

-The deputy head teacher may:
+The deputy headteacher may: